 Just a heads up: rainwater collected from roofs is non-potable, meaning it’s unsafe to drink or use for cooking.
 Avoid using it directly on edible parts of vegetables unless you filter it or water at the soil level.
 And always keep your barrel covered with a lid or mesh to prevent mosquito breeding and debris buildup.

-💡 Check your local laws: While rainwater harvesting is encouraged in most U.S. states, a few areas have restrictions or guidelines you’ll want to follow.
-Colorado, for example, allows rain barrels but limits how much you can store.
-A quick search with your zip code and “rainwater harvesting laws” should do the trick.
+While rainwater harvesting is encouraged in most U.S. states, a few areas have restrictions or guidelines you’ll want to follow.
+Colorado, for example, allows rain barrels but limits the amount that can be stored.
+A quick search using your zip code and “rainwater harvesting laws” should provide the information you need.

 Real-Life Impact: A Case Study